-1. Hello Andrei.
+1. Hello, Andrei.
 We met today to talk about the street art festival that brings color to Sibiu.
 First of all, what is this street art?

-In Romania there was a young movement in the 1980s, and later in the steps - Jos Ceausescu -.
-This was the first manifestation of street art, it was powerful and it was represented by repeated episodes of vandalization against the Government.
-Such events also took place in Sibiu.
-Later, in the 2000s, artists would tag themselves, put up a label to spread a message or lease a building, and a work of art would be born there.
+In Romania there was a young movement in the 1980s, and later during the „Jos Ceaușescu”-movement.
+This was the first manifestation of street art, it was strong and was represented by repeated episodes of vandalism against the government.
+Such manifestations took place including in Sibiu.
+Later, in the 2000s, artists would put tags, a label to spread a message or lease a building, and a work of art would come to life there.

 5. Who are the most famous artists who made paintings in Sibiu?

 The greatest artists in the country always like coming to Sibiu.
 Among them I will mention Pisica Pătrată, Sweet Damage Crew, Ortaku.
 We also have international artists, for example Francisco Camilo (Portugal), Wasp Elder (UK), Dinho Bento (Brazil).
 Brazil is also the most popular country in street art, but Russia is rapidly approaching.
 For example, in Russia there are restrictions regarding billboards, but the authorities allow artists to paint ads on the façades of buildings.

 6. I know that in addition to the superb paintings on the buildings, SISAF proposes a more complex program every year.
 Can you give us some details?